canoi12/selene/README.md

 # selene

-Selene is an executable with embedded Lua modules for game making programming (sdl2, opengl, linmath, json, asset loaders).
+Selene is an executable with embedded Lua modules for game making programming (audio, filesystem, renderer, window, ...).

 ## Running